jbrea/CMAEvolutionStrategy.jl/README.md

   If parallel_evaluation = true, the objective function f receives matrices of n rows (n = length(x0)) and popsize columns and should return a vector of length popsize.
-To use multi-threaded parallel evaluation of the objective function, set parallel_evaluation = false and start julia with multiple threads (c.f. julia manual for the multi-threading setup).
+To use multi-threaded parallel evaluation of the objective function, set multi_threading = true and start julia with multiple threads (c.f. julia manual for the multi-threading setup).
 ```
 ## Benchmarks